 (d) The interior surface of every receptacle and the underside of the lids shall, after being thoroughly cleansed, be properly coated with coal tar applied hot, and the coating shall be renewed, whenever necessary, so as to properly protect the whole internal surface of the receptacle and the underside of the lid.

-(e) The receptacle shall be emptied and perfectly cleansed as above once per week at least, or so much more frequently as the CEO or Inspector may from time to time direct.
+(e) The receptacle shall be emptied and perfectly cleansed as above once per week at least, or so much more frequently as the CEO or inspector may from time to time direct.

 [By-law 16 amended in Gazette 29 Dec 1995 p.
 6309; 21 Apr 2011 p.
 1472.]